 -First founded around 1983, their first works was a movie compilation for Xabungle and Dougram which were released together.

--Worked on sequels of City Hunter, Cyber Formula and Machine Eiyuuden Wataru before their first original work, The Big O.
+-They worked on several sequels for City Hunter, Future GPX Cyber Formula and Machine Eiyuuden Wataru before their first original work, The Big O in 1999.

--Their first work after Studio Bridge’s creation was Tiger and Bunny.
+-Their first work after Studio Bridge’s creation was Tiger and Bunny and continue to work on the Tiger and Bunny movies.

 Sunrise Studio 7:

--Their first work was working on American cartoon “The Centurions” then went on to create Dragonar as their first original work.
+-Their first major project was working on animation side for the American cartoon “The Centurions” then went on to create Metal Armor Dragonar as their first original work.

 -This was quite a large studio and often worked on two shows at once, until about 1995-1996 when Studio 9 was created and some of their work was transferred to them.

--Similar to the Eldoran series, the Yuusha Series was a joint, but this time with another toy maker called Takara.
+-Similar to the Eldoran series, the Yuusha Series was a joint production but this time with another toy maker called Takara.

--After the 1994 buyout by Bandai, the Yuusha series proved successful and despite Bandai and Takara being rivals, the deal continued on as such the franchise wasn’t given an axe like the Eldoran series was.
+-After the 1994 buyout by Bandai, the Yuusha series proved successful and despite Bandai and Takara being rivals, the deal continued on as such.
+The franchise wasn’t given an axe like the Eldoran series was until much later.

 -Some producers from Studio 7 broke away to form Manglobe in 2002.